thibaultyou/tradingview-alerts-processor/README.md

 - FTX support
   - Add/Read/Delete account/subaccount configuration
   - Open a Long/Short position in dollars
-  - Close 100% of an open position
+  - Close an open position or a fraction of it
   - List available balances

 ## Contributions